Prep Motorcycle Gas Tank

 Oil Tank Prep

-Oil tank prep will be the same as gas tanks.
+Oil tank prep will be the same as gas tank prep.

-They'll be more lines to block off, so a little more difficult.
+There's more lines to block off, so it's a little more difficult.

 Conclusion

-There are several ways to prep a new motorcycle gas tank prior to painting and installing, but the above methods work for me.
-Depending on your own situation, you might want to add a step or two.
-Or you may be able to subtract a step or two.
+There are several steps to prep a new motorcycle gas tank prior to painting and installing.
+Depending on your own situation, you might want to add or subtract a step or two.

 Related Articles: